Now you can compensate for your flight by physically removing your CO₂ emissions from the atmosphere with high quality carbon removal projects

 Remove CO₂ emissions with the best projects from around the world*

-Charm converts waste biomass, such as sawdust, into bio-oil using a process called fast pyrolysis.
+Charm Industrial converts waste biomass, such as sawdust, into bio-oil using a process called fast pyrolysis.
 Then they inject the bio-oil, a liquid oil-like substance, into underground rock formations for long term storage.

-Running Tide’s pilot project in the North Atlantic combines photosynthesis, ocean currents, and gravity by utilizing kelp to store carbon in the deep ocean for thousands to millions of years.
+Running Tide’s pilot project in the North Atlantic combines photosynthesis, ocean currents, and gravity by utilising kelp to store carbon in the deep ocean for thousands to millions of years.
 Their technology is guaranteed to be scalable, low-cost, permanent, and additional.

 *Subject to availability